 Campaign themes come in all shapes and sizes.
-Themes have been linked to names or a character that will appeal to students.
-Students' Union campaign themes have included famous films, funny puns on people's names or a focus on key policies and ideas.
+Campaign themes have been linked to famous films, funny puns on people's names or a focus on key policies and ideas.

-Remember to keep you campaign appropriate
+Remember to keep you campaign appropriate.

 Campaign slogan

 Many candidates choose a catchy, memorable phrase across their campaign to attract students, give a feel of their campaign and set them apart from other candidates.